basp/notes/projectitis.md

 ### Dependencies
 Sometimes you literally have so much projects that the only way to solve dependency problems is to create a new project in order to prevent circular references.
 Welcome to *dependency hell*.
 You had `N` problems and now you have `N+1`.
 Don't you wish all those projects would be in a single convienient assembly right now?
 Since that is wat the circular dependency problem implies.

+Note that if you're ever in this situation then you probably have no other choice than to except that the number of projects will continue to grow for a while, while you refactor the code into a more wholesome whole (hopefully).
+It might be useful to create a custom `Attribute` or maybe a few so you can more easily mark code for moving/removing while the *road is being cleared*.

 ### Reusability
 So you're finding that you're writing such awesome code and think: "man, I bet everyone would love to use this.".
 Well lemme break the sad truth, most people don't.
 Most people don't want to use an undocumented, clumsy, bug-ridden API over some other half-decent API that is at least a little bit less bug-ridden or half-baked.